LukasFlorian/T1000/main.typ

 - Gap analysis: Limited research on SSD for thermal surveillance

 == Object Detection Fundamentals <obj-detection>
 Most object detection methods can be broadly categorized into two main approaches: traditional methods and deep learning-based methods.
-Traditional methods mainly rely on handcrafted features and sliding window techniques, while deep learning-based methods leverage convolutional neural networks (CNNs) or vision transformer (ViT) architectures to automatically learn features from data.
+Traditional methods mainly rely on handcrafted features and sliding window techniques, while deep learning-based methods in this field leverage convolutional neural networks (CNNs) or vision transformer (ViT) architectures to automatically learn features from data.

 === Traditional Object Detection Methods <traditional-methods>
-Examines feature-based and sliding window techniques, such as Haar-like features and HOG descriptors.
+Simple approaches to object detection entail applying manually constructed feature detector kernels in a sliding window fashion to images.

+An example of this is the *Viola-Jones-Algorithm* @violaRapidObjectDetection2001:
++ Compute the integral image of the input image, that is, the sum of pixel intensities from the top-left corner of the image to each pixel.
+This allows for quick computation of the sum of pixel intensities in any rectangle in the image by subtracting the value of the upper left pixel of the rectangle from that of the lower right pixel.

++ Apply a series of Haar-like features to detect potential objects.
+Haar-like features are computed by subtracting the sum of pixels in one rectangle from the sum of pixels in an adjacent rectangle.
+These features capture various simple patterns, such as edges and lines.

++ Use the #acr("AdaBoost") technique to build a cascaded strong classifier consisting of several weak classifiers that can detect simple patterns consisting of Haar-like features.

++ Split the image into subwindows and classify each subwindow using the cascaded classifier as either containing the object or not.

+Other approaches employ #acr("HOG") descriptors.
+The #acr("HOG") is attained by dividing the image into a grid of cells, contrast-normalizing them and then computing the vertical as well as horizontal gradients of their pixels.
+The gradients for each cell are accumulated in a one-dimensional histogram which serves as that cell's feature vector.
+After labeling the cells in the training data, a #acr("SVM") can be trained to find an optimal hyperplane separating the feature vectors corresponding to the object that should be detected from those that do not contain the object.

 === Deep Learning-Based Object Detection <deep-learning-detection>
 Discusses the evolution of deep learning models, including R-CNN, Fast R-CNN, Faster R-CNN, and YOLO, highlighting their strengths and limitations.

+However, those methods are highly dependent on engineering the correct priors, such as the Haar-like features, and

 == Single Shot MultiBox Detector (SSD) Architecture <ssd-arch>